 - Go to the address bar in your web browser.

 - Go all the way to the end of the Google result URL.

 - Add this to the end of the string: &gl=us&pws=0

 - Hit enter.

 What does this do?
 A few things:

 - You are forcing Google to use the UK version of Google which ensures you won’t be hitting a regional Google server.

 - By specifying &gl=us you are explicitly asking Google for its US results rather than letting Google determine which set of servers you might be getting.
 Obvious Tip: you can enter any country code you would like to view country coded regional results.

 - &pws=0 is explicitly telling Google to deliver impersonal results.
 This is recommended even if you are logged out, Google makes a number of assumptions unless you tell it otherwise.

 This will give you as neutral and unbiased a view as you can get.
-Remember: Google results are becoming further personalized and as Google+ matures we will only see more of this type of behavior.
+Remember: Google results are becoming further personalized and we will only see more of this type of behavior to come.
 It might also lead to a complete shift in the way online marketing and search optimization is viewed by many businesses.